kerness/quakes/README.md

+# About

+This repo contains my engineering thesis.
+Graduated in January 2023 with engineer's (bachelor's) degree.
+AGH UST.

 # Project overview

 Quakes is a web-based system for the acquisition, processing, and visualisation of geodata containing location and earthquake parameter information.
 System is based on a microservices architecture and the system's components are containerized using Docker software.

 Backend was created using Django with DjangoRestFramework for the REST API.
 Python was used to develop a module for exporting and processing data taken from USGS and GRSS.

-Frontend was implemented using React.
+Frontend is a WebGIS application implemented using React and Leaflet for mapping.

 ![name](https://github.com/kerness/quakes/blob/master/examples/usgs-all.png)